zuzuboi/Nigeria-Electricity-Gap-Analysis-/README.md

-Solar Energy Requirement Calculator for Households in Jos, Nigeria Overview
+#Nigeria Electricity Gap Analysis

+##Overview
-This project is a data-driven tool designed to estimate the solar energy requirements of a typical household in Jos, Nigeria, particularly during period of grid power outages.
+This project is a data-driven tool designed to estimate the solar energy requirement of a typical household in Jos, Nigeria, particularly during frequent grid power outages.

- Problem statement
+## Problem statement
-Frequent power outages in Nigeria force households to reply on alternative energy sources.
-However, many households lack the technical knowledge to properly size a solar ebergy system, leading to under- or over- investment.
+Frequent power outages in Nigeria force household to rely on generators and alternative energy sources.
+Many households lack the technical knowledge needed to properly sixe a solar energy sysytem, often resulting in underpowered setups or unneccessary over-investment.

-Objective
-The objective of this project is to:
+## Motivation
+Growing up in Nigeria, Power outage were part of daily life.
+This project was created to better understand how solar energy can realistically support households during grid failures.

+## Objectives
-- Estimate daily household energy consumption
+- Estimate daily household energy consumption based on common Nigerian household appliances
-- Calculate required solar panel capacity
+- Calculate the required solar panel capacity
-- Provide a simple decision-support tool for household
+- Provide a simple decision-support tool for household considering solar energy

-Methodoly
+## Methodology
-- Household electrical appliances were listed with their power ratings
+- Household electrical appliances were listed with power rating
 - Daily usage hours were estimated
-- Total energy consumption was calculated in watt- hour
+- Total energy consumption was calculated in watt-hours
-- Solar panel requirements were estimated based on averag sunlight hours in Jos
+- Solar panel requirements were calculated using average hours in Jos, Nigeria

-Tools and Technologies
-- Python
-- Basic data analysis
-- GitHub for version control

- How to Run the Project
-1. CLone the repository
-2. Navigate to the 'src' folder
-3. Run 'solar_calculator.py'

-    Location Focus
-   Jos, Plateau State, Nigeria

-    license
-   MIT License
+## Why It Matters
+Thos project demonstrate how data and simple model can be used to explore pratical solution to Nigeria's energy challenges.